-Advanced care settings [ACS] are defined by the level of HCP support available to athletes.
+Advanced care settings (ACS) are defined by the level of HCP support available to athletes.
 Athletes must have daily access to HCPs that have specific training and experience in the management of concussion and head trauma.
-The advanced care return to play framework applies to athletes over 19 years of age who are in an 'elite' athlete environment.
+The advanced care return to play framework applies to athletes 19 years and over who are in an 'elite' athlete environment.
 This framework is never available to athletes under 19 years of age.
 A more conservative approach should always be taken for youth athletes.
 'If in doubt, sit them out'.